Dutch Oven Cooking

 2. Soups or stew

-4. Pot Roast with potatoes, carrots, and sliced onions
+4. Pot Roast with potatoes, carrots, sliced onions or other vegetables

 5. Spaghetti